 Our mentors come from various businesses in Georgia and Texas.
 They are mentors in the STEM fields and some are every day people.
 Just like YOU.
 If you have a love for children and want to make a difference in the next generation than we need YOU.

-We ask that you meet with your mentees once a week for 30 minutes or 1 hour during lunch or after school.
-Please try to keep a consistent schedule with your weekly meetings so the mentee can have consistence in their lives.
+We ask that you meet with your mentees once a week for 30 minutes or one hour during lunch or after school.
+Please try to keep a consistent schedule with your weekly meetings so the mentee can have consistency in their lives.